 The so-called Travel Ban applies to citizens of seven countries worldwide.
-Still, the legal challenges against the travel restrictions issued by president Trump continue and the controversy persists.
+The controversial entry ban, which was issued by president Trump, was just declared admissible by the Supreme Court.

 On December 5, 2017 the U.S. Supreme Court allowed the third version of the Travel Ban to take effect – at least on a preliminary basis.